More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 Who is leading on the Towns Fund locally?

-The Board is made up of community representatives, local businesses and councillors and other regional tiers of local government with an interest in the future development of Goldthorpe.
+The Board is made up of community representatives, local businesses and councillors.
+There are also other regional tiers of local government with an interest in the future development of Goldthorpe.

-Barnsley Council is actively involved in the Goldthorpe Town Deal and provides professional and secretarial support, facilitates meetings and hosts the Towns Fund Goldthorpe website.
-The Goldthorpe Towns Fund Board are the steering and decision making body in developing the Town Investment Plan with ambitious ideas to transform their towns' prosperity prospects with a focus that embraces improved transport and connectivity, business, skills and culture opportunities.
+Barnsley Council is actively involved in the Goldthorpe Town Deal.
+We provides professional and secretarial support, facilitates meetings and hosts the Towns Fund Goldthorpe website.
+The Goldthorpe Towns Fund Board are the steering and decision making body in developing the Town Investment Plan.
+They have ambitious ideas to transform their towns' prosperity prospects.
+They have a focus that embraces improved transport and connectivity, business, skills and culture opportunities.

 The role of the Board is to: